 Based on the EU sulphur directive, since the beginning of 2015 ships in the Baltic Sea and North Sea have used fuels including maximum 0.1% Sulphur, or as an alternative, they need to install scrubbers to reduce 90% of Sulphur emissions.
 In the Baltic Sea area the highest allowed sulphur content before 2015 was 1%.

 Figure 3.1 (a).
-Emission trends in Transport 1980/90-2018 in the LIPASTO system.
+Emission trends from fuel combustion in Transport 1980/90-2019 in the LIPASTO system.

-Figure 3.1 (b) Transport sector emissions 1980-2018 as reported under the UNECE CLRTAP
+Figure 3.1 (b) Total emission from the transport sector emissions 1980-2019 as reported under the UNECE CLRTAP